mdnajimahmed/LocalSystem/argocd/4.architecture/note.md

 - We just have to apply argocd yaml once to the cluster to watch the applications directory.

 - create a new applications directory and move nginx-argocd-application there.

+# Helm deploy:
+- has capability to deploy helm char with changed values.yml file. details study needs to be done to explore the options available and how to customise them.

+# Secret management using gitops: